-Once it completes, your phone will automatically reboot and new cache files will be built by your phone.
-If you are able to go through the entire process successfully and your phone switches on, then your problem is fixed, but if your Samsung Galaxy won’t turn on or charge even after wiping the cache partition then you must consider resetting the phone to factory settings.
+Once it completes, your phone will automatically reboot, and new cache files will be built by your phone.
+If you can go through the entire process successfully and your phone switches on, your problem is fixed.
+Still, if your Samsung Galaxy won’t turn on or charge even after wiping the cache partition, then you must consider resetting the phone to factory settings.

 Solution No.7: Use The Manufacturer Specific PC Suite

-When you encounter this problem and your phone won’t turn on, it is wise to try connecting your device to the computer and using the device’s manufacturer specific PC suite.
-Smartphones have their own PC suite depending on the manufacturer of the phone like Samsung smartphones use Samsung Kies and LG phones have the LG PC suite.
+When you encounter this problem, and your phone won’t turn on, it is wise to connect your device to the computer and use the device’s manufacturer-specific PC suite.
+Smartphones have their PC suite depending on the phone manufacturer’s manufacturer like Samsung smartphones use Samsung Kies, and LG phones have the LG PC Suite.
 Similarly, all of the smartphones have a PC suite.

-With the help of a PC suite, you can accomplish a lot of things like transferring data, syncing the device with the computer it is connected to and creating backups.
+With the help of a PC suite, you can accomplish many things like transferring data, syncing the device with the computer it is connected to, and creating backups.
 When your Android is stuck on the boot screen, connect it to the computer and then transfer all the data.
-You can update your phone with the help of the PC suite so that if your phone got stuck during the updates, it will be able to complete the update and the phone should restart.
+You can update your phone with the help of the PC suite so that if your phone got stuck during the updates, it would complete the update, and the phone should restart.

 If nothing seems to work, perform a factory data reset.
 The steps for this are explained above.